Last Updated on February 19, 2024

 The vast majority of metro stations are not remotely accessible, lacking elevators and ramps, and many station entrances even make it hard to push a stroller through the turnstile and/or gates.
 In these cases, if there is an information desk, ask a staff member to let you through a special gate after validating your Metro ticket.

 Tip: A baby carrier is a good option for both Metro rides and walks in cramped or less accessible parts of the city, such as in areas with cobblestoned streets or cars parked on the curbs.
-If you do have a stroller, a lightweight “umbrella” stroller is probably your best bet, but be forewarned that they have less stability in bumpy or uneven terrain.
+If you do have a stroller, a lightweight “umbrella” stroller is probably your best bet, but be forewarned that they have less stability on bumpy or uneven terrain such as cobblestoned streets.

 What are you to do?
 See more below for our tips on getting around using public transportation.
 And as for walking?
 Well, the most we can say is avoid heavily cobblestoned streets and narrow lanes if you’re taking a stroller.